 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Golden Living Center - Knox Nursing Home, Knox, Indiana
+Golden Living Center - Knox Nursing Home Abuse and Neglect Lawyers

 This center is a 57-certified bed Medicare and Medicaid-participating facility providing services to residents of Knox and Starke County, Indiana.
 The "for profit" long-term care home is located at: